-This has quickly become a popular event at Sequoia.
-Held each Spring, all students from Kindergarten through 5th grade are invited to participate in this exciting and rewarding event.
+This is one of Sequoia’s most popular events.
+Held each February, all students from Kindergarten through 5th grade are invited to participate in this exciting and rewarding event.

-The Sequoia Elementary Science Fair is scheduled for Thursday, February 7th, 2019.
-The STEM fair gives students an opportunity to explore science and engineering in a creative way.
-There are endless possibilities for a project – from models and collections to experiments and demonstrations of a scientific principle or engineering feat.
+The Sequoia Elementary STEM Fair is scheduled for Thursday, February 7th, 2019.
+The fair gives students an opportunity to explore science and engineering in a creative way.
+There are endless possibilities for a project, from models and collections to experiments and demonstrations of a scientific principle or engineering feat.
 Students may work by themselves or with others (maximum of three students to a team).
 Allow at least four weeks to plan and prepare the display.

 The fair is a lot of work and each year there are many volunteers that help prepare for and run our event.
 If you or someone you know would like to join us for a great volunteer experience, if you know someone working in the Science industry, or someone with a technical background and they are interested in joining us as a judge, please contact us.

 Not sure how to start?
 Use the project planner in this folder to help you.